GroggyOtter/ahkv2_definition_rewrite/README.md

 - Added more examples to the code.
 - Multiple formatting fixes.
 - Fixed `ObjRelease()` not having the ptr param in the function call.
 (Thanks camkidd)
+- Fixed a description error in Array's Get() method.

 ***